 As the oil industry matured, FF&A played a vital role in serving major petroleum companies as they transitioned from full service auto care to self-service stations.

 At the turn of the 1970s, new service station development came to a virtual halt.
 And out of this, the industry saw the arrival of air quality initiatives and regulations.
 Faced with a new challenge, FF&A trail-blazed vapor recovery solutions for underground tanks and similar fuel system projects.

 By 1980, customers sought more from a service station than a simple fill-up.
 Convenience was the new trend — fill-up your tank, polish your engine with a quick lube and oil, and wash off the dust with a car wash.
 And again, Fiedler’s team was the industry leader, providing solutions forevery need.

 The 90s saw the convenience trend evolve with the advent of quick service restaurants (QSRs) and co-branding.
 Fiedler’s success with these facilities, which combined both food and gasoline, pioneered new opportunities with national restaurant leaders, including the likes of McDonalds, Jack in the Box, and Wienerschnitzel.

 Concurrently, the firm utilized its renowned design and engineering expertise to develop new solutions for the alternative fuels market.
 Its demonstrated success in this market fueled opportunities to assist multinational energy corporations including BP, Chevron, and Shell in developing their premiere U.S. hydrogen fuel facilities.

-In 2004, FF&A rebranded itself Fiedler Group — reflecting the company’s revitalized direction as the multi-dimensional architectural and design engineering firm you know today.
+In 2004, FF&A rebranded itself Fiedler Group — reflecting the company’s revitalized direction as the multi-dimensional design and engineering firm you know today.

 Fiedler Group continues to evolve and meet the needs of its clients in an ever-changing environment with new service offerings, new technologies, and a steadfast commitment to serving our clients with unparalleled quality and value.